nitad54448/yappari-5-1/README.md

   - Manual download from ni.com

 ### Advanced Installation Steps:
-1. If Labview 2023 runtime engine is not present:
+1. If Labview 2023 runtime engine is not present you should have chosen the easy way but if you want to experiment yourself:
-   - Use the full install available in Releases, or
    - Download LabVIEW 2023 engine from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336)
 2. Download files:
    - Use green "Code" button
    - Download as ZIP file
    - Note: Contains latest version only
-   - For older versions, check Releases section

 ## Directory Structure
 ### Required Directories, created at install: